 The death toll due to COVID-19 rose to 934 and the number of cases climbed to 29,435 in the country on Tuesday, according to the Union Health Ministry.

-The number of active COVID-19 cases stood at 21,632, while 6,868 people have recovered and one patient has migrated, the ministry said.
+The ministry said that the number of active COVID-19 cases stood at 21,632, while 6,868 people have recovered and one patient has migrated.

 The total number of cases include 111 foreign nationals.